How to Stay Positive During a Long Job Search

 Join a Job Hunting Support Group

-You can find a list of these on the Riley Guide.
+You can find a list of these on resources such as the Riley Guide.
 Also, check local libraries, houses of worship and community centers.
 Share your experiences with others who are in the same situation.